AemonFatima/UniGrab-Frontend/README.md

 There is a Back to Login Screen button at the end when the user wishes to exit the application.

 *University Login
-When the user logs in as University, the application asks for login credentials (//Enter credentials Rayan/Faraz) and after entering the valid credentials the application takes the user to the HomePage.
+When the user logs in as University, the application asks for login credentials and after entering the valid credentials the application takes the user to the HomePage.
 The HomePage and displays option buttons of:

 Manage University